Encryptx-labs/Docs/Readme.md

 3. **Data Storage**:
    - The encrypted holder address is stored on Linea.
-   - Ciphertext is stored off-chain on Inco via Hyperlane SDK.
+   - Ciphertext is stored on-chain on Inco L1 via Hyperlane SDK.

 4. **QR Code Generation**:
    - A QR code is generated containing: